David JacksonProfessor of Music

 Professor Jackson recently served as an adjudicator for the Coleman Chamber Music Competition and the National Young Artist Competition.
 He has also served as a panelist for the Michigan Council for the Arts and Cultural Affairs.

-Professor Jackson is an associate professor of trombone at the University of Michigan.
+Professor Jackson is professor of trombone at the University of Michigan.
 He also has been a faculty member at Baylor University, Eastern Michigan University, and the University of Toledo.
 He is a member of the Detroit Chamber Winds and Strings and of Chicago’s Fulcrum Point New Music Project.
 In the summers, he teaches and performs at the Hot Springs Music Festival and the Idyllwild Arts Festival.
 He is a Conn-Selmer artist and clinician.